 This is why we have a track designed specifically to support future critical care nurses.

-Residents in this track will provide complex care in rotations through the pediatric intensive care unit, cardiac intensive care unit and stepdown areas, neonatal intensive care unit, and the emergency department.
+Residents in this track will provide complex care in rotations through the pediatric intensive care unit, cardiac intensive care unit, neonatal intensive care unit, and the emergency department.

 All of the documents that you are sending must be submitted together in one e-mail to email@example.com except for official transcripts which must be mailed.
 Please do not mail resumes, essays, or unofficial transcripts.